nicholasray/payload/README.md

-A script I made to help see the image and html payload effects of adding the `srcset` attribute to lazy loaded images on Wikipedia's mobile site.
+A script I made to help see the effect that mobile wikipedia html transformations had on payload sizes.

-The script compares the image and html payload sizes for two different user scenrios.
-See https://phabricator.wikimedia.org/T293303#8630702 for the results and analysis.
+See https://phabricator.wikimedia.org/T293303#8630702 and https://phabricator.wikimedia.org/T326829#8684377 for examples of how it was used.

 To run the script: